Make divorce easier for children

 So, what steps can we take to support them?
 Unfortunately, there are no magic fixes.
 Like all human beings, children react to situations in different ways and what is appropriate for one child may not necessarily be right for another.

 Parents must be led by their children’s individuality and their ability to cope with stressful situations before they decide on the right approach.
 The key point to remember is that, as a parent, you can’t stop the impact of divorce on your children, you can only limit its effect.

 Here are some handy tips that could help parents deal with some common issues that arise during divorce.

 Go and speak with your children’s school teacher and any other key staff.
 A simple conversation to alert them that the family is separating can help to keep your children settled in their daily school environment.
-Explain the set up that you have at home and what changes are expected.
+Explain the setup and expectations that you have at home.